Katrina Fox is a passionate vegan with ninja business skills.

 We first discovered Katrina through her podcast, Vegan Business Talk, where she interviews successful vegan entrepreneurs.
 Katrina also provides a range of services for vegan business owners through katrinafox.com and veganbusinessmedia.com.

-In this conversation, we learn about Katrina’s upbringing in the UK, animal activism and much more.
+In this conversation, we learn about Katrina’s upbringing in the UK, how she got into animal activism and business skills.

 If somebody asks you what you do for a living, how do you typically respond?

 I help vegan business owners and entrepreneurs to raise their profile particularly through PR and getting in the media.

-That’s my little elevator pitch, which I think is important for entrepreneurs to have – it’s something snappy that they can pull out, rather than ramble on and on.
+That’s my little elevator pitch, which I think is important for entrepreneurs to have.
+It needs to be something snappy that they can pull out, rather than ramble on and on.

 But to give you a background: I’ve worked as a journalist on staff and as a freelancer for over 18 years.
 I’ve worked with a wide range of publications both in the UK and in Australia, including human resources, social housing, building and construction, advertising and marketing, and gay and lesbian media.

-A couple years ago I wanted something new in my career as the journalism industry was changing a lot.
+A couple of years ago I wanted something new in my career as the journalism industry was changing a lot.

 I started hanging out with entrepreneurs, and I found that a lot of them didn’t know how to do their own PR.
 They thought that unless you hire a publicist, which can be quite a large investment every single month, you couldn’t get into the media.

 So initially, I would help these entrepreneurs.
 At the time I was helping any business owner from any industry.

 Eventually, I drilled down and thought about who I really wanted to work with.
 Who am I most passionate about?